FrolovEvgen/xtension.scripts/XScripts/sources/X2/README.md

 The script change the prise of the good betmin the maximum market price and user defined according the volume in storage.

+### Ship AI: Patrol

+_CMD_SHIP_AI_PATROL_

+Parameter: target sector.

+The ship attack all enemy ships in sector.
+If enemies aren't exists the ship will starts to collect flying wares.
+If ware is not a missile it will be destryed.

 ## INSTALL

 Simple extract this content into the game directory.